deposit1337/reverse-int/README.md

 3. Clone your newly created repo: https://github.com/<%your_github_username%>/reverse-int/
 4. Go to folder `reverse-int`
 5. To install all dependencies use [`npm install`](https://docs.npmjs.com/cli/install)
-6. Run `npm test` in the command line
+6. Run `https://github.com/deposit1337/reverse-int` in the command line
 7. You will see the number of passing and failing tests you 100% of passing tests is equal to 100p in score

 ## Submit to [rs app](https://app.rs.school)